 In 1909, a statue of Chief Menominee was placed near the Potawatomi village at about the place where the Trail of Death began.
 It was unveiled by Menominee’s granddaughter to serve as a memorial of what had happened.
 On September 18, 100 years later, the statue was rededicated, and many Potawatomi came to take part.
 Several spoke, telling the history of the Trail of Death.

 I have Potawatomi ancestry.
-My great great grandmother – my mother’s mother’s mother’s mother – is said to have been full Potawatomi.
+My great great grandmother – my mother’s father’s mother’s mother – is said to have been full Potawatomi.
 I had never explored this part of my heritage before, had never thought much about it.
 But when my cohort on the Michigan Road byway project, who was involved with the rededication, invited me, I knew I had to go.

 I found the ceremony to be unexpectedly saddening as I heard the story of these people, with whom I share blood, being forced off their land.
-Yet I felt no immediate kinship to the many Potawatomi who traveled from all over for the event.
-I recognized that I have traveled the path of a white man; that my German ancestry has been more vital to me and has shaped me in concrete ways.
+Yet I felt little kinship to the many Potawatomi who traveled from all over for the event.
+I recognized that I have traveled the path of a white man; that my German and Scots-Irish ancestry has been more vital to me and has shaped me in concrete ways.
 Yet I feel as though I’ve missed something important all these years, a connection to a people who wanted to live peaceably and, by the time of the forced migration, sought to follow the same God I serve.
 I realize that I feel connected to these Potawatomi because they were fellow believers, and it is through this connection that the story of the gross injustice they suffered moves me.